IEBH/sra-polyglot/README.md

 ## Line Referencing
-There are two main methods to number lines, either leave the beggining of the line blank and use the numbers provided in the left hand side of the editor, or specify a custom number at the begining of each line.
+There are two main methods to number lines, either leave the beginning of the line blank and use the numbers provided in the left hand side of the editor, or specify a custom number at the beginning of each line.
 Automatic line expansion can be used by enabling the checkbox.
 **If you specify a line number at the beginning of a line, all lines must be numbered.**